azurenoops/terraform-azurerm-overlays-subscription/examples/Commerical/new_alias_and_sub_mpa/README.md

-# Example Creating a new Alias and Subscription for an Enrollment Account with a new Microsoft Partner Account
+# Example Creating a new Alias and Subscription with a new Microsoft Partner Account

-This example environment demonstrates the creation of a new Alias and Subscription for an Enrollment Account with a new Microsoft Partner Account for Azure.
+This example environment demonstrates the creation of a new Alias and Subscription with a new Microsoft Partner Account for Azure.